 What will a typical weekly schedule be like, once accepted into the Coordinated Program?
+Will working an outside job be possible?

 If one is accepted as an On-Campus student, in Fall and Winter semesters, the full day of didactic classes is on Friday each week of the semester.
 Supervised Practice Experience Courses (SPEs) are the days the student is at experience sites with RD/RDN preceptor(s), working on accomplishing specific competencies.
 For any SPE Course day, the 8 hours (plus lunch) will vary according to the hours the preceptor wants the student to work with them.
 It may involve early mornings or evenings (the hours listed in course registration are just examples of a typical day).
 Here is a breakdown by semester: